DefeatedSanity/hello-world/README.md

 Dear World

-Everything is not what it seems, question everything & trust yourself
+Everything is not what it seems, question everything & only trust yourself